Here are a few common questions about using and hosting 360° virtual tours.

-Apple introduced a new setting on iOS 12.2 that must be enabled for the orientation features to work.
+Apple introduced a new setting on iOS 12.2 that must be enabled for the orientation features to work (please note, this feature was removed on iOS 13, see below).
 On your iPhone or iPad open Settings, then navigate to Safari and enable Motion and Orientation Access as shown in the images below.
 More information on this setting can be found online.

 For Windows tablets (e.g. Surface) or computers paired with a touchscreen, please be sure to enable Touch Events API in Chrome.
 Since Google released Chrome 70, this setting is no longer enabled by default.
-Touch Events API can be found by typing "chrome://flags" in the URL bar and "touch" in the search bar as shown in the image below.
+On Chrome 70–77 (Chrome 78 has removed this flag), Touch Events API can be found by typing "chrome://flags" in the URL bar and "touch" in the search bar as shown in the image below.
 You will need to relaunch Chrome after enabling Touch Events API.
 More information can be found online.

 To run the tour from your website you will need a hosting service that allows you to see your website's directory structure and direct upload of files via FTP.
 Hosting services like Godaddy and iPage give you these options.
 Integrated services like Squarepace where you cannot upload entire directories and see your website's directory structure will not work.